piqueserver/aosprotocol/index.md

 but it is speculated that [Jagex](https://en.wikipedia.org/wiki/Jagex) has paid them off, as they now own AoS.

+# Versions

+Except where otherwise noted, this document applies to .75, the only commonly played version.

+The Piqueserver and OpenSpades teams have introduced a number changes that are backwards compatible with .75.
+This "version" of the protocol is called 0.75.1 here

 # Connection

 When you connect, you must send a version number as the initial data.